-17.8.1 msCAN12 SLEEP Mode
+18.8.1 msCAN12 SLEEP Mode

-The CPU can request the msCAN12 to enter this low-power mode by asserting the SLPRQ bit in the Module Configuration Register (see Figure 17-6).
-The time when the msCAN12 enters Sleep Mode depends on its activity:
+The CPU can request the msCAN12 to enter this low-power mode by asserting the SLPRQ bit in the module configuration register (see Figure 18-6).
+The time when the msCAN12 will then enter SLEEP mode depends on its current activity:

-- If one or more message buffers are scheduled for transmission (TXEx = 0), the msCAN will continue to transmit until all transmit message buffers are empty (TXEx = 1, transmitted successfully or aborted) and then goes into Sleep Mode - If it is receiving, it continues to receive and goes into Sleep Mode as soon as the CAN bus next becomes idle - If it is neither transmitting nor receiving, it will immediately go into Sleep Mode
+- If there are one or more message buffers are scheduled for transmission (TXEx = 0), the msCAN will continue to transmit until all transmit message buffers are empty (TXEx = 1, transmitted successfully or aborted) and then goes into Sleep Mode - If it is receiving, it continues to receive and goes into Sleep Mode as soon as the CAN bus next becomes idle - If it is neither transmitting nor receiving, it will immediately go into SLEEP mode

-The application software must avoid setting up a transmission (by clearing one or more TXE flag(s)) and immediately request Sleep Mode (by setting SLPRQ).
-It then depends on the exact sequence of operations whether the msCAN12 starts transmitting or goes into Sleep Mode directly.
+The application software must avoid setting up a transmission (by clearing one or more TXE flag(s)) and immediately request SLEEP mode (by setting SLPRQ).
+It will then depend on the exact sequence of operations whether the msCAN12 will start transmitting or go into SLEEP mode directly.

-During Sleep Mode, the SLPAK flag is set.
-The application software should use SLPAK as a handshake indication for the request (SLPRQ) to go into Sleep Mode.
-When in Sleep Mode, the msCAN12 stops its internal clocks.
-However, clocks to allow register accesses still run.
-If the msCAN12 is in bus-off state, it stops counting the 128\11 consecutive recessive bits due to the stopped clock.
-The TxCAN pin stays in recessive state.
+During SLEEP mode, the SLPAK flag is set.
+The application software should use SLPAK as a handshake indication for the request (SLPRQ) to go into SLEEP mode.
+When in SLEEP mode, the msCAN12 stops its internal clocks.
+Clocks to allow register accesses will still run.
+The TxCAN pin will stay in recessive state.
 If RXF=1, the message can be read and RXF can be cleared.
-Copying of RxBG into RxFG does not take place while in Sleep Mode.
+However, if the msCAN12 is in bus-off state, it stops counting 128\11 consecutive recessive bits due to the stopped clocks.
+Likewise, copying of RxBG into RxFG will not take place while in sleep mode.
 It is possible to access the transmit buffers and to clear the TXE flags.
-No message abort takes place while in sleep mode.
+No message abort will take place while in sleep mode.

-The msCAN12 leaves Sleep mode (wake-up) when
+The msCAN12 will leave SLEEP mode (wake-up) when